 The development of Jurong in the seventies and eighties had affected the rural schools; many were either shut down or relocated.
 Their names were also changed to the hanyu-pinyin format, due to the Speak Mandarin campaigns launched in the late seventies and early eighties.

 In 1983, Joo Hwa Primary School (its name was changed from Joo Hwa Public School to Joo Hwa Primary School in 1981) was branded as Yuhua Primary School after its relocation to Jurong East.
 Joo Koon Public School, on the other hand, was closed in 1976 and was reopened in 1984 as Yuqun Primary School.
-However, due to declining enrollment of students, the two schools were merged in 2002 as the new Yuhua Primary School.
+However, due to declining enrolment of students, the two schools were merged in 2002 as the new Yuhua Primary School.

 Sin Nam Public School was shut down at the end of 1987.
 In early 1988, a new primary school at Jurong West was opened.
 Named after Sin Nan, it was called Xingnan Primary School.
 Likewise, Joo Long Public School was shifted to a new premises at Jurong West in 1985 as the new Rulang Primary School.

 The construction and opening of the Nanyang University in the fifties had brought life to the vicinity and offered opportunities to the villagers, who could earn additional incomes by providing the labours, domestic works and food.
 In the sixties and seventies, Tuas Village was popular among the groups of Nantah students, who would, after classes, take the bus from the university to the fishing village to feast on seafood and other local delights.